AWaselnuk/AWaselnuk.github.io/_drafts/2016-11-03-promiscuous-pairing.md

 In the engineering world it is called ‘pair programming’.
 This technique has proven so valuable to that craft that entire companies do *all* programming time in pairs.
 Any work they produce is produced by a pair.

 We should pay attention to such a phenomenon!
-There is clearly something to this and if we can understand the basic ideas of pairing we can leverage them across UX.
+There is clearly something to this and, if we can understand the basic ideas of pairing, we can leverage them across UX.

 I believe pairing will accelerate growth in our craft, challenge the way we think about solving problems, and connect us with all of the talented people in our UX team.